James Fletcher (industrialist): Fletcher Construction

 In New Zealand in 1909 Fletcher established a building business with his brother William John, and an Englishman and fellow joiner, Albert Morris.
 This company was named Fletcher Brothers, as it had been in Scotland.
 In 1916, his brother John emigrated to Dunedin and joined the company, and the partnership was formed as a limited liability company.
 Within the 12 months to mid-1918, they put up the largest reinforced concrete building south of the equator, the Dominion Farmers' Institute in Wellington.
 From 1919 the company was called the Fletcher Construction Company.
 In 1940, the company was renamed Fletcher Holdings.
 Fletcher moved the businesses headquarters to Auckland in 1925.
 The company grew despite the difficult economic conditions, completing a number of major construction projects, such as the Chateau Tongariro and Dominion Museum in 1929.

 Following the election of the First Labour Government in 1935, Fletcher established an enduring friendship with the government.
 Fletchers' built some of the first state houses in New Zealand.

 Fletcher was seconded by the government in 1942.
 His second eldest son, also called James, took over the running of Fletcher Holdings at this time.
 Throughout the Second World War he held several positions, first as Commissioner of Defence Construction, then Superintendent of Military Works, and later Controller of Shipping.

 Fletcher had many other business interests, including the Imperial Chemical Industries (ICI), the Tasman Pulp and Paper Company, and New Zealand Paper Mills.
-Fletcher Senior was appointed a Knight Bachelor, for public services, in the 1946 New Year Honours.
+Fletcher Senior was appointed a Knight Bachelor, for public services, in the 1946 New Year Honours, and was awarded the Queen Elizabeth II Coronation Medal in 1953.